|

 and South Carolina recruited four.
 In his message

-about one-half of which number actually bear ar
+about one-half of which number actually bear arms

 in the ranks."
 On October 20, 1864, Major Charles